nerdyrodent/YourChoice/README.md

 ## Dyadic Interactions and Topology

 When explaing the framework the larger LLMs will do quite well (for the most part) - so just ask!
+Some examples are shown below:

 ![Dyad-1](screenshots/Dyadic-Topology-1.png)